...

 Once the Supreme Court found that same-sex couples have a right to marry under the United States constitution in Obergefell v.
 Hodges, Same-sex marriages across the country became recognized, and the door was opened for same-sex couples to marry.
 Not only does this carry with it significantly impacts the personal and relational levels but also a legal front.
 Marriage can significantly impact how families plan in terms of retirement, estate planning, and health insurance and health care.
 In today’s blog post we will focus our attention on the legal aspects of gay marriage.

-When it comes to family-related issues for same-sex couples who are married in Texas, one important aspect of the discussion is that same-sex couples may be interested in adopting children to complete their families.
+When addressing family-related issues for married same-sex couples in Texas, it’s crucial to note their interest in adopting children to complete their families.
 In Texas, any adult may file a petition to adopt a child.
 The basic requirements for adoption in Texas or that the person filing the petition for adoption must be at least 21 years old, be a citizen, a permanent resident, or another qualified alien, is financially able to meet the child’s basic material needs and is physically, mentally, and emotionally able to assume parenting responsibilities.
 These are the broad requirements that must be in place for you and your spouse to adopt a child in Texas if that is your wish.

-Ultimately, the best interest standard will be applied when a court determines whether to grant a petition for adoption.
+Ultimately, the court applies the best interest standard when deciding whether to grant an adoption petition.
 The Texas courts can technically utilize your being in the same-sex marriage against you when it comes to making best interest terminations regarding adoption.
 This is not to fearmonger or say that a court absolutely would use your same-sex relationship as grounds to deny an adoption petition.
 You can look around and see same-sex couples who have successfully adopted children.
 You may even know people who have been successful in adopting children who were also in a same-sex marriage.

-But you also need to understand that nothing is stopping a Texas court from allowing evidence to be admitted into the record or testimony from occurring on the witness stand that relates to your sexuality and that of your partner.
+However, it’s important to understand that a Texas court may admit evidence or testimony related to your sexuality and that of your partner into the record without any barriers.
 This could even happen in a Texas family law case like a divorce or child custody matter.
 Case law in Texas which points to this being a possibility is quite remote having occurred nearly 40 years ago, but it is something for you to be aware of as you plan the next steps in your family life.
 This is especially true if you plan to adopt A child or grow your family in that way.

 Here is a hypothetical situation that may be able to better illustrate the point regarding the best interest of the child standard and decision-making for your family moving forward.
 Suppose that you are attempting to adopt A child with your same-sex spouse.
 During that process, the two of you have engaged with an adoption agency that caters to same-sex couples.
 Throughout this process, you all have worked 2 build relationships and are now at the point where you feel comfortable moving forward with the petition to adopt A specific child.